Retractors in local positive logic: Local positive types

-It should be noted that, contrary to what happens in usual positive logic, local positive types might not be preserved under adding parameters.
-Explicitly, a partial local positive type of $M$ over $A$ is not necessarily a partial local positive type of $M$ over $B$ for $A\subseteq B$.
+It should be noted that, contrary to what happens in usual positive logic, \glspl{lp type} might not be preserved under adding parameters.
+Explicitly, a partial \gls{lp type} of $M$ over $A$ is not necessarily a partial \gls{lp type} of $M$ over $B$ for $A\subseteq B$.
 The key issue is that a bound over $A$ is not generally a bound over $B$.
-For instance, consider \cite[Example 3.7(1)]{rodriguez2024completeness}.
+For instance, consider \cite[Example 3.8(1)]{rodriguez2024completeness}.
 Recall that $\lang\coloneqq\{P_n,Q_n,\dd_n\}_{n\in\N}$ and $\theory\coloneqq\Th_-(\Z)$ where $\Z\models P_n(x)\Leftrightarrow x>n$, $\Z\models Q_n(x)\Leftrightarrow x<-n$ and $\Z\models \dd_n(x,y)\Leftrightarrow |x-y|\leq n$.
-Then, $\bigwedge_{n\in \N}P_n(x)$ is a partial local positive type over $\emptyset$ but it is not a partial local positive type over $0$.
+Then, $\bigwedge_{n\in \N}P_n(x)$ is a partial \gls{lp type} over $\emptyset$ but it is not a partial \gls{lp type} over $0$.
 Such a counterexample cannot be given when $A$ is pointed: \begin{lem} Let $M$ be a local $\lang${\hyp}structure and $A$ a pointed subset.
 Let $A\subseteq B$.
-Then, every partial local positive type of $M$ over $A$ is a partial local positive type of $M$ over $B$. \end{lem} \begin{proof} Let $\Gamma(x)$ be a partial local positive type of $M$ over $A$.
+Then, every partial \gls{lp type} of $M$ over $A$ is a partial \gls{lp type} of $M$ over $B$. \end{lem} \begin{proof} Let $\Gamma(x)$ be a partial \gls{lp type} of $M$ over $A$.
 By \cref{l:boundedly satisfiable}, $\Gamma(x)$ is boundedly satisfiable over $A$.
 Pick a feasible bound $\Bound(x)$ of $x$ over $A$ for $\Gamma$.
 Since $A$ is pointed, $\Bound(x)$ is also a bound over $B$.
-Hence, $\Gamma(x)$ is boundedly satisfiable over $B$ with feasible bound $\Bound$, so a partial local positive type over $B$ by \cref{l:boundedly satisfiable}. \end{proof} It is natural to wonder if we can relax the pointedness hypothesis in the previous lemma.
-The following lemma shows that, in local positively closed models, the local joint property suffices.
+Hence, $\Gamma(x)$ is boundedly satisfiable over $B$ with feasible bound $\Bound$, so a partial \gls{lp type} over $B$ by \cref{l:boundedly satisfiable}. \end{proof} It is natural to wonder if we can relax the pointedness hypothesis in the previous lemma.
+The following result shows that, in \gls{lpc} models, the \gls{LJCP} suffices.
+Furthermore, in some sense, the \gls{LJCP} is equivalent to preservation of types.

-\begin{lem} Let $M$ be a local $\lang${\hyp}structure, $A\subseteq B$ be subsets of $M$ and $M\models^\pc\Th_-(M/A)$.
-Suppose that $M$ has the local joint property over $A$.
-Then, every partial local positive type of $M$ over $A$ is a partial local positive type of $M$ over $B$.
-Conversely, if $M$ has the local joint property over $B$ and every partial local positive type of $M$ over $A$ is a partial local positive type of $M$ over $B$, then $M$ has the local joint property over $A$. \end{lem} \begin{proof} By adding parameters to the language, we may assume that $A$ is empty.
+\begin{lem} Let $M$ be a local $\lang${\hyp}structure, $A\subseteq B$ be subsets of $M$ and $M\models^\pc_\lang\Th_-(M/A)$.
+Suppose that $M$ has the \gls{LJCP} over $A$.
+Then, every partial \gls{lp type} of $M$ over $A$ is a partial \gls{lp type} of $M$ over $B$.
+Conversely, if $M$ has the \gls{LJCP} over $B$ and every partial \gls{lp type} on a minimal pointed variable of $M$ over $A$ is a partial \gls{lp type} of $M$ over $B$, then $M$ has the \gls{LJCP} over $A$. \end{lem} \begin{proof} By adding parameters to the language, we may assume that $A$ is empty.